-If one or more of the tests and/or assignments offered (a maximum of 4 ECs) have not been passed and there is not a possibility of a resit the academic year.
-For a Dutch-speaking student participating in the English-language programme, whose study progress is delayed by the English language skills, this warning is accompanied by a recommendation to continue the study in Dutch.

-- 2. The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the propaedeutic phase.
+- If one or more of the tests and/or assignments have not been passed and there is no possibility of a resit the academic year, and / or more than 4 ECTS of tests / assignments (or a component from the foundation assessment) have not been passed that can still be taken. - For a Dutch-speaking student participating in the English-language programme whose study progress is delayed by the English language skills, this warning is accompanied by a recommendation to continue the study in Dutch. - The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the Foundation Phase.
 Advice may be related not only to the continuation of the study programme, but also to the main subject the student may take.
-Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he or she will not be allowed to re-enrol in the same study programme. - 3.
-Advice regarding the continuation of studies is based on the student's results in the propaedeutic year.
-The Examination Board advises the institute director on the given advice regarding the continuation of studies.
+Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he will not be allowed to re-enrol in the same study programme. - Advice regarding the continuation of studies is based on the student's results in the foundation year.
+The Examination Board advises the institute director on advice regarding the continuation of studies to be given.
 This advice must take into account the student's personal circumstances.
 Students must report any personal circumstances to their study career counsellors or student counsellors the moment they occur. - If the student misses the deadline for reporting special circumstances, the Examination Board will examine whether it was excusable for the student to miss the deadline for reporting those circumstances.
-Engaging in top-level sports activities by students who have been granted a Top-Class Sport or Talent status as described in the top-level athletes scheme is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
-The practice of running a business of his or her own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
+Engaging in top-class sports activities by students who have been granted a Top-Class Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies can or will be deferred.
+A minimum number of credits these students must earn in order to be eligible for such postponement has been established.
+Students who are eligible for a Professionals status are also regarded as special circumstance, on the basis of which the delivery of advice regarding the continuation of studies can be deferred.

+The practice of running a business of his own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys Student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
 However, a minimum number of credits which must be achieved to qualify for that deferral may be specified for student entrepreneurs (see also paragraph 4 of this article).

-If credits can only be earned with a competency examination, students who have failed to sit the competency examination in the propaedeutic year will be given binding negative advice regarding the continuation of studies, unless there are special circumstances, the legitimacy of which circumstances is subject to assessment by the director.
+If credits can only be earned with an assessment, students who have failed to sit the assessment in the foundation year will be given binding negative advice regarding the continuation of studies, unless there are special circumstances, the legitimacy of which circumstances is subject to assessment by the director.
 In that case, it may be decided to defer the delivery of advice regarding the continuation of studies based on the individual student's portfolio.